khagedorn/refactoring-to-feature-dojo/README.md

    need refactoring
 3. Stash/@Ignore/delete your test.
 Now concentrate on refactoring exactly those points, where it is hard to add a feature.
+Don't touch the code that doesn't bother you.
 Don't forget to refactor and reorganize your existing tests as you go or to add new tests for existing functionality.
 4. When you think you are done unstash/unignore/rewrite the test.
    When you are lucky, the new feature is added in a few minutes and everything falls nicely into place, if not, repeat the process.